Peeling property and asymptotic symmetries with a cosmological constant: Introduction

 It turns out that around the time this work was carried out, Szabados and Tod had just studied and presented the conformal behaviour of de Sitter-like spacetimes, working out the fall-offs for the physical metric and the spin coefficients (albeit in a different null tetrad, corresponding to a symmetric scaling over the spinor dyads $o^A$ and $\iota^A$) \cite{Szabados}.
 The stipulations made in Ref. \cite{Vee2016} may be checked and found to be consistent with those results given in Ref. \cite{Szabados} \footnote{The $\vec{l}$ and $\vec{n}$ null tetrad vectors in Ref. \cite{Szabados} are related to those in Refs. \cite{Vee2016,Vee2017} by a boost transformation.
 Apart from that, the $\vec{m}$ and $\vec{\bar{m}}$ null tetrad vectors in the former are prescribed to have no $\vec{\partial}_r$ component, whilst those in the latter papers are instead required to be parallel transported along $\vec{l}$ --- in the spirit of Refs. \cite{newpen62,newunti62}.
 These can be related via a null rotation around $\vec{l}$.
 Therefore, some work is required to convert the fall-offs from one set of null tetrad to the other.
 Note also that a smooth conformal compactifiability would rule out polyhomogeneous terms --- and is adequate to describe gravitational radiation.}.
 Whilst the results in Ref. \cite{Szabados} are focussed on $\Lambda>0$, those asymptotic solutions in Refs. \cite{Vee2016,Vee2017} hold for any $\Lambda\in\R$.

 The main purpose of this paper is to show that the assumption on $\Psi_0$ being $O(r^{-5})$ made in Ref. \cite{Vee2016} is actually unnecessary.
 Instead, this is a consequence of a non-zero cosmological constant in the $D'\Psi_0$ Bianchi identity, which gives rise to an equation at order $r^{-3}$: $\Lambda(\Psi_0)^o_4/6=0$ [see Eq. (\ref{Psi4}) below].
 Ergo, a non-zero cosmological constant together with the fall-off specifications of the unknown functions in the null tetrad and the spin coefficients, as well as the Weyl spinor vanishing on $\mathcal{I}$, \emph{will imply that $\Psi_0$ must have a fall-off of $O(r^{-5})$} --- so the peeling property follows, as worked out in Ref. \cite{Vee2016}.
 If the cosmological constant is zero however, one cannot deduce that $\Psi_0$ must be $O(r^{-5})$ according to these arguments since Eq. (\ref{Psi4}) is trivially satisfied.
 The corresponding peeling property for the Maxwell fields similarly follows \cite{Vee2017} \footnote{We note that with a cosmological constant, the peeling property is not quite an invariant concept, since null infinity $\mathcal{I}$ is not a null hypersurface for $\Lambda\neq0$ and so there is no well-defined null direction \cite{Pen88}.
 Nevertheless within the context of an isolated system with $\Lambda>0$, this isolated system defines a timelike infinity $i^+$ on the spacelike $\mathcal{I}$ and has a null hypersurface defining its cosmological horizon.
 The peeling property is then well-defined, with respect to this isolated system and the radiation emitted by it.
 See Ref. \cite{Vee2017d} for a discussion.}.
 The setup to this is given in the next section, with the proof of the peeling property given in Section 3.
+This result serves to show that the approach purely within the physical spacetime is consistent with that of the conformal approach in terms of the stipulated fall-offs when $\Lambda\neq0$.